Erie High School (Colorado)

 Erie High School is the sole high school in the town of Erie, Colorado.
 The school is a part of the St. Vrain Valley School District.

 The school was formed by the separation of Erie Middle and High School.
 Currently there are over 1400 students attending the school.
 It is anticipated that each Freshman class will now enter Erie High School with around 400 students.
 The building was designed to honor the town of Erie's mining history, as the color scheme is of the color of coal, though the school colors are tiger orange and black.
 The school opened its doors in 2005 and was later expanded to accommodate enrollment growth in 2018.

 Due to overcapacity, the school has put a hold on its open enrollment program.
 All students that aren’t in the high schools zone will be denied access.

-Academics

-In the fall of 2015, Erie High launched two new academic programs: the Erie Academy of Aerospace & Engineering and the AP Capstone programs.
-The school was one of the first high schools to be granted an AP Capstone program.
-It is also known for its Odyssey of the Mind program.
-In 2014 one team finished in 7th place in the annual World Finals in Ames, Iowa.

-Steven Payne was the principal of the school from 2001 until his retirement in 2013.
-Matthew Buchler was the principal of the school until his retirement in 2022.
-Josh Griffin is now the current principal.
+Josh Griffin is now the school's current principal.
+Matthew Buchler was its principal until his departure in 2022.
+Steven Payne was its principal from 2001 until his retirement in 2013.